amirmohideen/DBMS-CMP-320/README.md

 <H2>DESCRIPTION: </H2>

-This project will develop a database for owners or managers of online e-commerce watch stores in order to store order information about customers that bought watches from specific stores.
-Stores will have customers.
-Customers can buy from stores.
-Stores will have stocks of different watch brands.
-Customers will have a unique SSN, first name, last name, email, mobile number, and gender.
-Stores will have unique store id, store name, website address, and telephone number.
-Watch will have unique watch id, watch name, and price.
+This project will develop a database for owners or managers of online e-commerce watch stores in order to store order information about customers that bought watches from specific stores. <br>
+•	Stores will have customers. <br>
+•	Customers can buy from stores. <br>
+•	Stores will have stocks of different watch brands. <br>
+•	Customers will have a unique SSN, first name, last name, email, mobile number, and gender. <br>
+•	Stores will have unique store id, store name, website address, and telephone number. <br>
+•	Watch will have unique watch id, watch name, and price. <br>

 <H2> FUNCTIONALITIES: </H2>